Saints beat Catalans for three in a row

 Saints were pipped to the League Leaders' Shield by Saturday's opponents but collected the season's big prize by just two points in a breathless encounter.

-It was tough and brutal throughout and fittingly centre Naiqama and full-back Lachlan Coote were the only points scorers with both players appearing in their final game.
+It was tough and brutal throughout, and fittingly centre Naiqama and full-back Lachlan Coote were the only points scorers, with both players appearing in their final game.

-Naiqama is returning to Australia and his tries were superbly taken efforts, the first with a majestic step to burrow over and the match-winning effort in the second half by collecting Jonny Lomax's kick and sliding home.
+Naiqama is returning to Australia and his tries were superbly taken efforts - the first with a majestic step to burrow over, and the match-winning effort in the second half by collecting Jonny Lomax's kick and sliding home.

-That try came in front of the Catalans' fans, who were left deflated having waved their yellow and red flags during the contest.
+That try came in front of the Catalans' fans, who were left deflated having waved their yellow and red flags throughout the contest.

-Coote, who is joining beaten semi-finalist Hull KR next season, added two crucial conversions with the latter edging his side ahead.
+Coote, who is joining beaten semi-finalists Hull KR next season, added two crucial conversions, with the latter edging his side ahead.

 Kristian Woolf's men had 12 minutes to hold out and displayed their wealth of experience in their 13th Grand Final, seeing the game out without giving the Dragons a sniff.

-They had learnt their lesson from last month when they conceded three tries and a golden-point dropgoal in the final four minutes when they were beaten by the very same opposition.
+They had learnt their lesson from last month, when they conceded three tries and a golden-point drop-goal in the final four minutes as they were beaten by the very same opposition.

 Catalans fall agonisingly short